TjeerdA/core-cognition/content/English/basics/_index.md

 date: 2021-11-27T10:15:34-08:00
 Header:
   heading: Basics
+  summary: >-
-  summary: "The posts in this section are further developments or applications of
+    The posts in this section are further

+    developments or applications of
-    the basic ideas of core cognition. "
+    the basic ideas of core cognition.
   img_background: /images/triangles.svg
   alternativetext: Analysis_alt
 toc: on